Have you ever wanted to know how to make perfume?

 This post contains some affiliate links for your convenience, read full disclosure policy.

 How to choose a Top, Middle, and Base Note for DIY Perfume

-What essential oils can be used as perfume?
+What essential oils can be used to make perfume?
 And what essential oil scents go well together?
 Perfume making really is an art and a science.
 But, when you are making it for yourself it’s quite simple to choose essential oils.

 In fact, it’s truly just a matter of finding out what smells good to your nose!
 You see, perfumes are made up of scent notes diluted in oil and alcohol.
 Let’s talk about perfume notes!

 - Top Notes: The top notes are what we smell first and are the most volatile, meaning they fade quickly.
 Have you ever noticed when you diffuse certain essential oils…the scent lingers for about an hour and then it’s gone.
 That is probably a top note.
 Most citrus and florals are top notes.

 - Middle Notes: Middle notes last longer than a top note and add a unique layer to the scent.
 Chamomile is one of my favorite middle notes as it a light floral scent.